 Introduction

 Chemical passivation of stainless steel has been routinely specified to remove surface contamination, such as iron particles and dirt, which would otherwise tend to accelerate corrosion.
-This treatment is often used before the application of biocompatible, anti-wear, and anti-corrosion surface modifications on medical devices.
-The added expense of passivation can be eliminated with the application of a chromium composition coating using the ME-92® technology (ME-92 Operations, Providence, RI) without adversely affecting coating adhesion or corrosion resistance.
+Technicians often use this treatment before applying biocompatible, anti-wear, and anti-corrosion surface modifications on medical devices.
+They can eliminate the added expense of passivation by applying a chromium composition coating using the ME-92® technology (ME-92 Operations, Providence, RI) without adversely affecting coating adhesion or corrosion resistance.

 This coating is of practical importance because it reduces surface wear, friction, and galling of standard stainless steels.
 It also provides an effective barrier from the potentially carcinogenic nickel component of stainless alloys.
 Exposure to nickel bearing alloys has already been regulated by European countries to reduce the occurrence of allergic skin sensitization.
 This coating has satisfied all the biocompatibility requirements of USP Class VI, plus the additional hemolysis, pyrogenicity, mutagenicity, polar and non-polar sensitization tests necessary for Tripartite/ISO certification for short-term body contact.